jeffcarbine/materia/README.md

 engine(express);
 ```

-And then you can write your views using objekt with the extension of `.html.js`.
+And then you can write your views using Objekt with the extension of `.html.js`.
 Objekt templates export a default function with a parameter of `data`, which contains the data being sent from the server.

 ```js
 /// index.html.js